waynodiablo/Oystercard/intro_to_the_web/README.md

 #### Concepts

 - The relationship between a client and a server.
-- How HTTP encodes information sent over the web.
+- How HTTP is used to send information over the web.
 - RESTful APIs.
 - The request/response cycle.
 - Web templating with HTML/CSS.